'We’re reaching a breaking point': 3 Austin animal shelters reach critical capacity, waive adoption fees

 1 of 4 dogs missing from Austin Animal Center returned

-“Austin is the largest no-kill community in the nation and our save rate is consistently at 98%," said Jennifer Olohan, Communications and Media Manager for AAC.
-"Together we’re doing work that no one else has done and we’re encountering challenges that no one else has encountered.”
+“Austin is the largest no-kill community in the nation, and our save rate is consistently at 98%," said Jennifer Olohan, the communications and media manager for AAC.
+"Together, we’re doing work that no one else has done and we’re encountering challenges that no one else has encountered.”

-“We’ve come to a point now that we’re saving animals faster than we’re able to place them into homes and we’re reaching a breaking point.
-Without community's help, we just have nowhere for them to go,” Olohan said.
+“We’ve come to a point now that we’re saving animals faster than we’re able to place them into homes, and we’re reaching a breaking point.
+Without [the] community's help, we just have nowhere for them to go,” Olohan said.

+KVUE visited the AAC on Friday.
+Olohan said there were more than 800 animals on site.
+That's double what the facility was built to hold.

+“We don’t know why we’re having such record intake right now – shelters are seeing it across the nation – but we’re really trying to work with the community on keeping animals out of here in the first place," said Olohan.

 If you're interested in adopting a furry friend, visit the following locations: